Reference Guide

 Page size

 • Some list endpoints return a bare array when the full set is expected to be small.
-In those cases the pagination parameters and envelope are not used.

 Error model